What does it take to get great advertising that works?

 Know what you want.
 Please don’t ask for your agency for 27 revisions only to approve the very first option that was given to you.
 No exaggeration.
 To this day, it is my hallmark example of when a client doesn’t actually know what they want so they get caught up in the minutia of creative details.

 As an example.
-Most casino marketers agree there are certain tried and true programs – car giveaway, cash giveaway and slot play giveaway.
-There are times that a casino comes up with a unique item that customers are really attracted to – perhaps a home makeover or the some dream experience.
+Most casino marketers agree there are certain tried and true programs – car giveaways, cash giveaways and slot play giveaways.
+Sometimes, a casino comes up with a unique item that customers are really attracted to – perhaps a home makeover or some dream experience.
 We all love to work on those, but what happens when you’re giving away the sixth car of the year?
 You start to think tinkering with the ad will make it seem new and different.
 And, it doesn’t.
-You look back six revisions later and no one really remember where you started.
+You look back six revisions later and no one really remembers where you started.
 But if you TRUST your agency to share your desires, they’ll get you something creative that feels right for your brand and new to your customers.
 It’s ok to say, “I don’t want it to look the same.”
 Trust them to work WITH you.

 Don’t try to do it yourself even if you’re frustration is beyond words or because you have the Creative Suite on your desktop.
 Do your job as great as you can and then trust your partners to do the same.
 They already have the brand standards, they already know the tone and manner of the ads.
 Chances are they won’t give you something too far off the beaten path unless they’ve run out of options.
 I like to think of it this way.
 I have a screwdriver, but I don’t fix things.
 I let the handyman do that…or my sister-in-law.
 I swear she could build a house with matchsticks if that was all she had to work with.

 My last bit of advice is to be passionate.
 I know I just told you to take the business role instead of the creative role, but you have to be passionate about the creative and messages you’re putting out to your audience.
-If you’re not, what makes you think your agency or your audience will be.
+What makes you think your agency or audience will be if you’re not?
 Pushing for greatness is not the same as making uneducated changes.
 When you push and they push themselves, you’re going to get some of the best work you’ll ever see…the rewards and maybe some awards will come.